jyothiraditya-n/bfcli/README.md

 current pointer, and produce a complete memory dump to aid with debugging of code.

-- The disabling of `STDIN` buffering when running Brainfuck code and alternative behaviour for ^C, either exiting the program if called at the main prompt, clearing the line of code if called at the secondary prompt, or stopping the execution of the running Brainfuck program.
+- The configurable disabling of `STDIN` buffering when running Brainfuck code and alternative behaviour for ^C, either exiting the program if called at the main prompt, clearing the line of code if called at the secondary prompt, or stopping the execution of the running Brainfuck program.

 - Integration with `libClame` to provide command-line argument parsing, which